 This is just one example of how well the GEM project works; everyone facing challenges together, to help each other achieve.

 I’ve been working on the GEM Project for four years now and I’ve had the pleasure of supporting over 25 people into education, training, volunteering, or employment.
 I’ve been part of their journey, supporting them to be the best version of themselves, helping to build their confidence and self-worth.
 The resilience and strength of people I have supported, is nothing short of incredible.

 The GEM project will continue to run for another 14 months, and I look forward to being part of many more amazing success stories.
-For more information about the project, please visit the GEM Project website.

 Inspired by this story?